ucb-bar/chipyard/docs/Customization/Memory-Hierarchy.rst

 Instead of connecting to off-chip DRAM, you can instead connect a scratchpad and remove the off-chip link.
-This is done by adding a fragment like ``testchipip.WithBackingScratchpad`` to your configuration and removing the memory port with ``freechips.rocketchip.subsystem.WithNoMemPort``.
+This is done by adding a fragment like ``testchipip.WithScratchpad`` to your configuration and removing the memory port with ``freechips.rocketchip.subsystem.WithNoMemPort``.

 .. literalinclude:: ../../generators/chipyard/src/main/scala/config/RocketConfigs.scala